temporalio/cli/README.md

 > ⚠️ This project is experimental and not suitable for production use. ⚠️

-Temporal CLI is a single-process binary that integrates Temporal Server and UI suitable for development purposes.
+Temporal CLI is a single-process binary that integrates the Temporal Server and UI suitable for development purposes.
 It also includes commands helpful for operating on Namespaces, Workflows, and other Temporal entities.

 ## Getting Started